-- Tributaries - Perform Stewardship Assessments, Prepare Planting Plans, and Create Educational Programming - Stewardship and outreach recommendations for the tributaries within East Goshen Township Park are included above.
-Applebrook Park should be included in studies of the tributaries and addressed accordingly. - Grass Areas - Reduce Mowing Areas It appears that much of the 96.66 acres in Applebrook Park is mowed on a regular basis.
-The Board of Supervisors prefers that the area along the street be mowed.
+Perform Stewardship Assessments, Prepare Planting Plans, and Create Educational Programming - Stewardship and outreach recommendations for the tributaries within East Goshen Township Park are included above.
+Applebrook Park should be included in studies of the tributaries and addressed accordingly.

+Grass Areas

+- Reduce Mowing Areas It appears that much of the 100 acres in Applebrook Park is moved on a regular basis.
+The Board of Supervisors prefers that the area along the street be moved.
 It does not appear that turf grass is the best use for this land.
 The entire park should be assessed and planned for improved stewardship and cost savings.
 Recommendations may include: - Strengthening the riparian buffers along the East Branch Ridley Creek, to improve water quality and reduce erosion and sedimentation; - Establishing a wet tolerant plant community within the stormwater management area south of the Chamber of Business and Industry; - Establishing meadows, woodlands or other more sustainable plant communities throughout the site, which will provide habitat for native birds and mammals, improve the soil quality, reduce erosion and sedimentation and reduce maintenance costs.

-Mill Creek Ballfield
+Mill Creek Ball Field

-Туре: Active Park

-Location: Mill Creek Drive
+Type: Active Park Location: Mill Creek Drive

 Size: 17.5 acres

-Mill Creek Ballfield is about 17.5 acres and features woodlands, a tributary of the East Branch Chester Creek, and a little league baseball field.
+Mill Creek Ball Field is about 17.5 acres and features woodlands, a tributary of the East Branch Chester Creek, and a little league baseball field.
 Vehicular access is provided from Goshen Parkway, while pedestrian access is available from Mill Creek Drive as well as Clover Lane.
 The park is adjacent to a Township owned open space containing an additional 10 acres of woodlands, streams, and grass areas.
 Combined, these two properties provide an opportunity to create a trail system to connect the nearby neighbors to the baseball field as well as for passive recreation.

-- Trails - Internal Trail System The expansive woodlands in Mill Creek Ballfield and the adjacent open space provide the opportunity for establishment of a system of nature trails, which can provide passive recreation to the nearby neighbors.
+- Internal Trail System The expansive woodlands in Mill Creek Ball Field and the adjacent open space provide the opportunity for establishment of a system of nature trails, which can provide passive recreation to the nearby neighbors.
 Additionally, a system of nature trails would provide a recreation option to parents who may be waiting for their children to finish baseball practice.
 A trail assessment should be performed on the existing woodlands to determine if the neighbors have created a trail system already.
 Any existing trails should be recorded using Global Positioning System tools and assessed for suitability.
-Then a trail plan should be created, designing new trails that provide adequate circulation throughout the site and connections to neighboring streets, while working with natural resources to create a peaceful, yet exciting user experience. - Relationship to a Township Trail System Due to its location, size, shape and proximity to residences and business, Mill Creek Ballfield and the adjacent open space could become an important trail link in a Township wide trail plan.
-If additional trail segments could be established on currently undeveloped properties in the business park as well as through privately owned agricultural properties, many residents could gain access to a Paoli Pike trail through these trails. - Parking Areas - Consider Formalizing Parking Visitors to Mill Creek Ballfield currently park in an informal gravel parking area.
-The parking area is roughly triangularly shaped, with no striping or delineation of driveways.
-If the park is master planned, this area should be addressed and redesigned.
-Striping and a more formal design could increase the number of available parking spaces and improve circulation.
+Then a trail plan should be created, designing new trails that provide adequate circulation throughout the site and connections to neighboring streets, while working with natural resources to create a peaceful, yet exciting user experience. - Relationship to a Township Trail System Due to its location, size, shape and proximity to residences and business, Mill Creek Ball Field and the adjacent open space could become an important trail link in a Township wide trail plan.
+If additional trail segments could be established on currently undeveloped properties in the business park as well as through privately owned agricultural properties, many residents could gain access to a Paoli Pike trail through these trails.